-Obviously, you know your own flow better than anyone else.
-But know that a "normal" period involves the loss of two or three tablespoons worth of blood in total.
-But since most of us don't spend our periods with a measuring cup clenched between your thighs, let's discuss this in terms of pads and tampons — if you're soaking through your pads or tampons in under two hours, or using more than five pads or tampons a day, you should talk to a medical professional.
-The same goes if your period lasts more than seven days.
-A very heavy flow can be a sign of uterine fibroids, thyroid or hormonal disorders, pelvic inflammatory disease, or sometimes, even cancer — so getting checked out by a doctor is key.
+How can you tell if your bleeding is something to be concerned about?
+Since most of us don't spend our periods with a measuring cup clenched between our thighs, let's discuss this in terms of pads and tampons.
+According to the Center for Disease Control, if you're soaking through a tampon or pad an hour for more than one hour, you have to wake up in the middle of the night to change your menstrual product, or you get your period for more than seven days straight, you're experiencing abnormal bleeding.
+A very heavy flow can be a sign of uterine fibroids, thyroid or hormonal disorders, Pelvic Inflammatory Disease, a faulty IUD, or sometimes, even cancer — so getting checked out by a doctor is key.

 2. Intense Cramping

-Again, cramps can often seem like just another terrible fringe benefit of having been born with a uterus.
-But if you regularly experience cramps so bad that you have to miss work or school, or cramps that don't seem to be relieved at all by over-the-counter painkillers, you may be dealing with something more serious.
+Again, cramps can often seem like just another terrible fringe benefit of having a uterus.
+But if you regularly experience cramps so bad that you have to miss work or school, or that don't seem to be relieved at all by over-the-counter painkillers, you may be dealing with something more serious.

-Much of the time, women spot (extremely light bleeding, often between periods) due to being on a low-dose birth control pill.
-However, spotting can be a sign of a host of reproductive health problems, including uterine or cervical polyps (which are benign, but may cause bleeding after sex, as well), or, in rare cases, cervical or uterine cancer.
-Spotting can also be a sign of pregnancy.
+Much of the time, spotting — extremely light bleeding, which often occurs between periods — occurs due to being on a low-dose birth control pill or just the hormonal flux of ovulation.
+However, sometimes spotting can be a sign of uterine or cervical polyps (which are benign, but may cause bleeding after physical intimacy, as well), or pregnancy.
+In rare cases, it can also be a symptom of cervical or uterine cancer.

 4. Large Blood Clots